Artistotle-ai/slackHistory/README.md

-# Slack History MVP
+# Mnemosyne - Slack History MVP

-An MVP application that stores all Slack messages, channels, and files to bypass Slack's free plan history limitations.
-Messages are stored in DynamoDB, files are saved to S3, and threads are efficiently indexed for retrieval.
+## Problem Statement

+Slack's free plan automatically deletes messages older than 90 days, creating gaps in organizational knowledge and making it difficult to reference past conversations, decisions, and shared files.
+This limitation forces teams to choose between upgrading to a paid plan or losing valuable communication history.

+## Solution & Outcome

+This MVP provides **unlimited, searchable message history** for Slack workspaces without requiring a paid subscription.
+Once deployed, all future messages, channel metadata, and file attachments are permanently preserved and accessible, enabling teams to:

+- **Retain organizational knowledge** indefinitely without message loss
+- **Reference past conversations** and decisions at any time
+- **Preserve file attachments** even after the original files expire
+- **Maintain complete channel history** including name changes, purpose, and topic updates
+- **Track threaded discussions** with efficient retrieval capabilities

 ## Scope & Limitations

-- **No backfill**: Only processes new events from deployment time forward
-- **No history reading**: Does not fetch existing messages from Slack
+This MVP focuses on **real-time data capture** from the point of deployment forward:

-- **MVP only**: Privacy and metadata handling are minimal
+- **Forward-looking only**: Historical messages prior to deployment are not captured
-- **New data only**: Real-time event ingestion only
+- **New events only**: Captures messages and events as they occur in real-time
+- **MVP scope**: Designed for early-stage teams who prioritize functionality over enterprise-grade privacy controls

-## Important Considerations
+## Critical Considerations

-⚠️ **Privacy & Legal Warning**: This application stores all messages, including private content, in cloud storage.
-Installing and running this is **not recommended** for any company without careful consideration.
-It's intended for early-stage startups and friends on free plans where all participants understand and agree to having this in the workspace.
+⚠️ **Privacy & Compliance**: This application stores all workspace messages, including private channel content, in cloud storage.
+All workspace members must explicitly understand and consent to this data retention approach. **Not recommended for organizations with strict data privacy requirements.**

-⚠️ **Terms of Service**: This may violate Slack's Terms and Conditions.
+⚠️ **Terms of Service Risk**: This solution may violate Slack's Terms and Conditions.
 Use at your own risk.

-For organizations needing similar functionality with proper privacy controls, consider Slack's Discovery/Enterprise export APIs instead.
+⚠️ **Enterprise Alternative**: Organizations requiring similar functionality with proper compliance controls should consider Slack's Discovery or Enterprise Grid export APIs instead.

+## Target Users

+Early-stage startups, small teams, and free plan workspaces where all participants understand the trade-offs and explicitly agree to comprehensive message archiving in exchange for unlimited history retention.